 An oh-so-hot summer is done and the crisp, cool days have returned.
-This means it is the perfect time to go out and enjoy the weather and save money with a no-spend weekend this fall.
+This means it’s the perfect time to go out and enjoy the weather and save money with a no-spend weekend this fall.

-You might think it is hard to have a no-spend weekend, but it isn’t.
+You might think it’s hard to not spend any money for a weekend, but it isn’t.
 It is actually quite easy.

 Before going into your weekend, have your meals planned out in advance.
 Also, think about what you want to do during the weekend.
 A bit of preparation keeps boredom at bay.
 Check your community calendar and talk to the kids or your partner to come up with ideas.

 It might be surprising how easy and fun this weekend is!
 To help, I’ve come up with a list of 15 ideas you and your family can do on this no-spend weekend.

 Autumn is the perfect time for a hike in the woods or at your local arboretum.
 With all the leaves changing color, it is a beautiful sight.
 Kids might also have fun collecting a few leaves to press later at home.